Triacontagonal proofs of the Bell-Kochen-Specker theorem: Introduction

-Before proceeding, we say a few words about the field of contextuality studies in which this work is situated.
+Before going on, we give a brief overview of the field of quantum contextuality in which the present work is situated.
 The basic result that laid the foundations for the field was the discovery by Bell\cite{BKS} and Kochen and Specker\cite{KS} of the incompatibility between deterministic noncontextual hidden variables theories and quantum mechanics.
-Bell arrived at this conclusion by a continuum argument, whereas Kochen and Specker established it using a finite set of rays in a three-dimensional Hilbert space.
-The latter approach has been greatly generalized over the years, and many examples of rays are now known in real and complex Hilbert spaces of all dimensions that prove the theorem (see \cite{Budroni} for many references to such work).
-The three polytopes studied in this paper are just one of the many settings in which such proofs arise.
-What makes them particularly interesting is that they each have well over a billion parity proofs in them, in addition to a vast number of other contextuality proofs that are not as easy to characterize.\\
+Bell arrived at this conclusion by a continuum argument, but Kochen and Specker established it by using 117 rays in a three-dimensional Hilbert space.
+The latter approach has been greatly generalized over the years, and many examples are now known of rays in both real and complex Hilbert spaces of all dimensions that prove the theorem (see \cite{Budroni} for many references to such work).
+The three polytopes studied in this paper are just one of the many venues in which such proofs have been found.
+What makes them particularly interesting is that they each have well over a billion parity proofs in them, in addition to a vast number of other contextuality proofs that are not as easy to categorize or recognize.\\